4 UX controversies that just won’t die

-From hidden navigation patterns to the death of the User Researcher, Justinmind takes on 4 UX controversies that just keep coming back around
+From poor UX navigation patterns to the death of the User Researcher, Justinmind takes on 4 controversies to help designers create non-intrusive user experience

 UX is an ever-evolving field, with designers constantly looking for innovative solutions to problems.
 With the ebb and flow of user demands, designers are kept busy redesigning UIs, breaking away from long-established usability conventions and kicking themselves for poor UX choices.
 In this post, Justinmind looks at four examples of controversial UX and why there has been so much debate over them.